chriz-anit/chriz-anit/README.md

-- 👋 Hi, I’m @chriz-anit
+👋 Hi, I’m @chriz-anit

-- 👀 I like programming.
+👀 I like programming

-- 🌱 I’m currently studying in Sree Chitra Thirunal College of Engineering,Trivandrum,India.
+🌱 I’m currently studying in Sree Chitra Thirunal College of Engineering,Trivandrum,India

 <!---
 chriz-anit/chriz-anit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.